fsprojects/Paket/docs/content/dependencies-file.md

 ### Redirects option

 This option tells paket to create [Assembly Binding Redirects](https://msdn.microsoft.com/en-us/library/433ysdt1(v=vs.110).aspx) for all referenced libraries.
-Paket will only create and manage binding redirects in **existing `App.config` files**, it will not create a new `App.config` file for you.
+This option only instructs Paket to create and manage binding redirects in **existing `App.config` files**, it will not create a new `App.config` file for you.
+However you can create `App.config` files by adding the `--createnewbindingfiles` flag to [`paket install`](commands/install.html)

     [lang=paket]
     redirects: on